rohitmanekar/api-javascript-cucumber/README.md

-npm run allScenarios #for running all scripts npm run parallelScenarios #for running all scripts in parallel OR npx cucumber-js //for running all scenarios without script help
+npm run allScenarios #for running all scripts npm run parallelScenarios #for running all scripts in parallel OR npx cucumber-js //for running all scenarios without script-help
 ```
 ## Configuration
 The configuration for the test framework and reporting tools is located in the cucumber.js file.